elabit/robotmk/agents/plugins/Readme.md

 # checkmk agent plugin for robotmk

 The plugin requires a python 3 installation with robotframework installed.
 If robotframework is not installed the plguin will exit silently except if started in debug mode.
 The agent plugin will check in the `AgentDirectory` the configuration file `robotmk.cfg`.
-If the file is not found it will use the default configuration (see YAML configuration file), and start for each file or directory below the 1st level of the directory `robot` which is one level above the `PluginsDirectory` (normally /usr/lib/check_mk_agent/robot in Linux) the robot via the function run from the robot API without any additional options, create in the $tmp folder of the OS a XML output file named the same as the file or directory found and print to stdout each time a section ```<<<robotmk>>>``` followed by the content of the XML file.
+If the file is not found it will use the default configuration (see YAML configuration file), and start for each file or directory below the 1st level of the directory `robot` which is one level above the `PluginsDirectory` (normally /usr/lib/check_mk_agent/robot in Linux) the robot via the function run from the robot API without any additional options, create in the $tmp folder of the OS a XML output file named the same as the file or directory found and print to stdout each time a section ```<<<robotmk:sep(0)>>>``` followed by the content of the XML file.
 Finally the XML files in the $tmp folder will be deleted before the plugin exits.

 __EXAMPLE:__